TheRealNin/ns2-rebirth/mvm.md

 ## All Changes
 * Power nodes are neutral, and can only be damaged if your team isn't using it.
+* Unused rooms will start with powernodes destroyed
 * Marines can socket power nodes by walking up and pressing E
 * All friendly structures, players, and equipment have a blue outline.
 Enemies have no outlines.
 * All marine to marine damage is increased by 33%